Health board amends vaccination schedule to include over-70s sooner amid 'logistical challenges'

 It was previously people aged 80 and over, residents in a care home for older adults and their carers and frontline health and social care workers who would be offered the coronavirus vaccine first.

-The groups were deemed most at risk and vaccination for other groups would begin as soon as the supply of vaccines becomes available, Scots were told.
+The above groups, deemed most at risk, would shortly be followed by the vaccination of other groups - as soon as the supply of vaccines became available.

 But now over-70s will also benefit, in a bid to simplify the logistical challenges that the Pfizer BioNTech vaccine presents.